fuomI/full-stack-development/README.md

 	- Creating web server using express
 	- Using routes in express to display different kinds of data
 	- **res.sendFile()** to show static files like .html
-	- How to use body-parser -module
+	- How to use **body-parser** -module
-	- How to post data from form to a file for example
+	- How to post data from a form to a file for example

 - [ ] **ws5**